The 20 Best Vocal Cord Dysfunction Doctors Near Me in New York, US

 Offers Telehealth

-Matthew Mori is an Otolaryngologist in New York, New York.
+Matthew Mori is an Otolaryngologist practicing medicine in New York, New York.
 Dr. Mori is rated as a Distinguished provider by MediFind in the treatment of Vocal Cord Dysfunction.
-His top areas of expertise are Spasmodic Dysphonia, Vocal Cord Dysfunction, Painful Swallowing, and Swallowing Difficulty.
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Spasmodic Dysphonia, Vocal Cord Dysfunction, Perichondritis, and Swallowing Difficulty.
 Dr. Mori is currently accepting new patients.

 Distinguished in Vocal Cord Dysfunction